fbpx

 Activities

 The activities you are involved in during the days and weeks leading to your retreat will have an impact on your energy and state of consciousness.
-It is wise to be mindful of the activities you involve yourself in, and seek to engage in activities which have a beneficial effect on your energy and state of mind.
+It is wise to be mindful of the activities you involve yourself in and seek to engage in activities that have a beneficial effect on your energy and state of mind.

 What to expect at the center